dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 *   **Variable**:

-    1. In an assignment context, the context type schema is the static type of the variable that `p` resolves to.

-    1. Else if `p` has no type annotation, the context type schema is `_`.
-        *This lets us potentially infer the variable's type from the matched value.*

-    2. Else the context type schema is the annotated type. *When a typed variable pattern is used in a destructuring variable declaration, we do push the type over to the value for inference, as in:*
+    1. If `p` has a type annotation, the context type schema is the annotated type. *When a typed variable pattern is used in a destructuring variable declaration, we push the type over to the value for inference, as in:*

         ```dart
         var (items: List<int> x) = (items: []);
         //                                 ^- Infers List<int>.
         ```

-*   **Identifier**: Context type schemas are only used in irrefutable contexts, so an identifier pattern is always a variable and is handled like a variable pattern, as above.
+    2. Else the context type schema is `_`. *This lets us potentially infer the variable's type from the matched value.*

+*   **Identifier**:

+    1. In an assignment context, the context type schema is the static type of the variable that `p` resolves to.

+    2. Else the context type schema is `_`. *This lets us potentially infer the variable's type from the matched value.*

 *   **Cast**: The context type schema is `_`.